Giedo van der Garde: Formula Renault 3.5 Series

 Van der Garde driving for Victory Engineering at the Donington Park round of the 2007 Formula Renault 3.5 Series season.

 Van der Garde driving for P1 Motorsport at the Silverstone round of the 2008 Formula Renault 3.5 Series season.

-On 17 December 2006 Van der Garde also announced that he would drive in the Formula Renault 3.5 Series for Victory Engineering, a team that works together with Carlin Motorsport.
+On 17 December 2006, van der Garde also announced that he would drive in the Formula Renault 3.5 Series for Victory Engineering, a team that works together with Carlin Motorsport.

-Van der Garde had podium positions in mind for the season, but even though he was the most consistent driver, always around 6th or 5th, he did not win nor reach the podium.
-He finished the season 6th, 3rd in the Rookie of the year standings.
+Van der Garde had podium positions in mind for the season, but even though he was the most consistent driver, always around sixth or fifth, he did not win nor reach the podium.
+He finished the season sixth, third in the Rookie of the year standings.
 He received several offers for tests in GP2, from teams like DAMS and Arden International, during which he impressed.

-He eventually signed with P1 Motorsport to compete in the 2008 season.
+Van der Garde eventually signed with P1 Motorsport to compete in the 2008 season.

-In the first race of the 2008 FR3.5 season in Monza, Van der Garde managed to qualify on pole for the feature race.
-Due to regulations, he started 8th in the sprint race because of the reverse grid order in the sprint race.
+In the first race of the 2008 FR3.5 season in Monza, van der Garde managed to qualify on pole for the feature race.
+Due to regulations, he started eighth in the sprint race because of the reverse grid order in the sprint race.
 He came through the field to clinch victory in the sprint race, and easily converted his pole position into a victory in the feature race to show his fine form in the start of the season.

-In the second race at Spa, he narrowly missed out on pole by 0.033 seconds after previously topping the tables at all practice sessions.
-In the sprint race, Julien Jousse collided into him forcing Van der Garde into retiring from the race.
+In the second race at Spa, van der Garde narrowly missed out on pole by 0.033 seconds after previously topping the tables at all practice sessions.
+In the sprint race, Julien Jousse collided into him, forcing van der Garde into retiring from the race.
 Having qualified second for the feature race, he lost a position at the start.
 He immediately overtook Mikhail Aleshin on the first lap to regain his position, and later overtook Marco Bonanomi for the lead which he held to the checkered flag.

-After this strong start to the season, Van der Garde was never headed in the championship and duly won it with two races remaining.
+After this strong start to the season, van der Garde was never headed in the championship and duly won it with two races remaining.